pisabarro-group/WaSiMAP/README.md

 Water molecules frequently mediate hydrogen bonding and stabilize interaction patterns that extend beyond direct residue–residue contacts in biomolecular recognition.
 Identifying solvent-mediated interactions is particularly important in protein–protein and protein–DNA interfaces, where conserved water-sites may contribute to binding specificity and stability.

-WaSiMap analyzes explicitly solvated MD simulations to:
+WaSiMAP analyzes explicitly solvated MD simulations to:

 - Detect water molecules with increased interfacial persistence
 - Determine the heavy atoms contacted by these waters
-- Cluster water positions into spatial **water-site centroids**
+- Cluster water positions into **water-site centroids**
-- Enable visual comparison of water-sites across **many** closely related MD simulations
+- Enable visual comparison of water-sites across closely related MD simulations by superposition

 The tool is designed to facilitate post-processing of MD-based HTP mutational series, allowing researchers to investigate how solvent-mediated interactions evolve across closely related molecular systems.